Renfrew: History

 During the Monmouth Rebellion of 1685, Archibald Campbell, 9th Earl of Argyll was injured and captured at Renfrew before being transported to Edinburgh and executed for his role in attempting to overthrow the Crown.
 The Argyle Stones in the town mark the site where his capture took place.

 During the night of 13 March 1941, three Polish airmen saved Renfrew's Roman Catholic church of Saint James.
 Lance Corporal Pawel Radke, Aircraftman Antoni Ptaszkowski, and Aircraftman Zygmunt Sokolowski were at the church and at great risk were extinguishing incendiaries.
 These had caused a number of fires in the church.
 Two of the airmen were killed by a bomb and the third died in Alexandria Hospital the following day.
 They were in their twenties.
 When 309 Squadron transferred to Dunino in Fife in May 1941, it presented to the church a portrait of Our Lady as a token of their appreciation to the people of Renfrew.
 Parishioners never forgot the sacrifice and in October 1982 at a special Mass, a silver plaque in memory of the airmen and the portrait of the Black Madonna was blessed and dedicated by Bishop McGill.
 The plaque was crafted by a local Polish jeweler, Eugeniusz Waclawski.

 At the General Assembly of the Church of Scotland in 2013, the Rev Lorna Hood, minister at Renfrew North Parish Church and a Chaplain to The Queen, became Moderator of the Assembly for the subsequent annual term.
 Renfrew Old Parish Church, in the town centre, closed as a place of worship in 2013, due to building maintenance costs.

 Renfrew also has two Masonic Lodges: Prince of Wales and Lodge Moorpark, numbers 426 and 1263 respectively, of the Roll of the Grand Lodge of Scotland.

+Demography

+At the 2022 Scottish census, Renfrew had a population of 23,809 inhabitants.